 In addition to her legal work and public service, she was a founding Board Member of the Brown County United Way and served for more than 13 years on the Mt.
 Sterling Park District Board.

-Senator Tracy and her husband, Jim, live in Quincy and have four grown children and six grandchildren.
+Senator Tracy and her husband, Jim, live in Quincy and have four grown children and nine grandchildren.
 She currently serves on the John Wood Community College Foundation Board and the WQEC/PBS Board.